 The SSCN consists of a multidisciplinary team of clinicians covering all aspects of stroke care from acute to subacute services, tertiary to non-tertiary hospitals and private hospitals, as well as non-government organisations.

-The SSCN is chaired by Dr Rohan Grimley, Geriatrician and Stroke physician at Nambour General Hospital, Sunshine Coast Hospital and Health Service.
+The SSCN is co-chaired by Dr Rohan Grimley, Geriatrician and Stroke physician at Nambour General Hospital, Sunshine Coast Hospital and Health Service and Dr Darshan Shah, Stroke Specialist, Gold Coast University Hospital.
 The SSCN has an active steering committee which determines network priorities based on the evaluation of current statewide data and evidence base practice determined at a national level.

 The role of the network